Nimsco/SearchTheProfessionals/README.md

-# Nims Project
+# SearchTheProfessionals

 ## Overview
-Nims is a simple React-based web application that allows users to create, view, and edit profiles, search for other users, and explore basic information.
-The project emphasizes a minimal design using black, white, and grey colors.
+SearchTheProfessionals is a simple React + TypeScript web application that allows users to create, view, and edit profiles, search for other users, and explore basic information.
+The project uses minimal design with black, white, and grey colors, and includes Toastify notifications for alerts and messages.

 ## Node.js Version
-This project uses **Node.js 18.x**.
+This project uses **Node.js v22.17.1**.

 ## Repository Structure

-nims-project/
+SearchTheProfessionals/
 ├─ backend/
 │  ├─ server.js (or app.js)
 │  ├─ routes/